 Hands down, one of the main reasons that people join a work and travel program is because they are searching for a larger sense of freedom and purpose.
 Whether that means the ability to set your own schedule or adding a bit of adventure to a role that is already remote, a work and travel program can provide the structure and support you need to continue pursuing your passions, both personal and professional.
+Learn how to become a digital nomad and open your mind to the idea that frequent exposure to new surroundings will result in creativity, inspiration and a renewed commitment to your goals - and then get out there and achieve them.
 Open your mind to the idea that frequent exposure to new surroundings will result in creativity, inspiration and a renewed commitment to your goals - and then get out there and achieve them.

 Ever heard of the term “comfort zone”?It’s not a part of our vocabulary.
 A work and travel program will push you to discover parts of your personality that haven’t been stimulated in years.
 Instead of heading to happy hour after work with your typical crew, you’ll be inspired to expand your network and prospect new clients - or employees if you own your own business.
 In fact, many employees use work and travel programs as an opportunity to get to know a country and culture that their company is considering as a potential market.

 The people who go on work and travel programs have an opportunity to live in each city that they travel to as a local.
 On Remote Year, we even have on-the-ground City Teams that curate immersive cultural events and provide personal recommendations on where to eat, work and explore.